Reducing Restaurant Expenses with Energy-Efficiency

 Reducing your restaurant operating costs is only one way to improve your bottom line.
 Lock in a fixed-rate to take control of your energy today.

-The average restaurant can spend more than $2,500 a month on utilities like electricity and gas.
+The average restaurant can spend about $15,000 per year on utilities like electricity and gas.

 Restaurants use five-to-seven times more energy than other commercial buildings.